saifjamsheer/speckle-noise-reduction/README.md

+# SpeckleAway
-# Noise Reduction of Satellite Imagery
+### Speckle Noise Reduction in Medical Imagery

-Designing filters to reduce the noise in satellite imagery and CT scans.
+Designing filters to reduce the noise in medical imagery.